python-tut/tutorial/DataTypes.md

 Hello World!TEST
 ```
 Python Lists:
 Lists are the most versatile of Python’s compound data types.
 A list contains items separated by commas and enclosed within square brackets ([]).
-To some extent, lists are similar to arrays in C. One difference between them is that all the items belonging to a list can be of different data type.
+Python doesn't have a native array data structure, but it has the list which is much more general and can be used as a multidimensional array quite easily.

 The values stored in a list can be accessed using the slice operator ( [ ] and [ : ] ) with indexes starting at 0 in the beginning of the list and working their way to end -1.
 The plus ( + ) sign is the list concatenation operator, and the asterisk ( * ) is the repetition operator.
 For example: